ilyasfoo/laravel-fcm-notification/README.md

 }
 ```

-Example usage (dont use push notification, somehow it will not trigger background listener to run):
+Example usage (dont use **notification** key, somehow it will not trigger background listener to run):

 ```php
 public function toFcm($notifiable)